emelas-tomoro/llm-linter/README.md

 - Concurrency control: use `--concurrency N` (or `LLM_LINTER_CONCURRENCY=N`) to cap how many agents run at once.
 Default is all agents in parallel.
 - Tip: lower concurrency when rate-limited, running on constrained machines, or to reduce bursty API usage.
+- Truncation control: raise `--max-issues-per-tool` (and `--duplication-max-issues`) to avoid tool-level truncation flags in summaries.

 ### Triage Mode
 Uses a coordinating agent that orchestrates specialized agents sequentially.
 May provide more coherent analysis but takes longer.